BioDataClubKit/BioDataClubKit.github.io/community-guide.md

 ## Include the Library

 The library at any institution is an underrated resource for bringing groups together, especially data librarians and open science librarians.

 ## Make sure to include students

+Students are the powerhouses of BioData Club, brainstorming new activities, learning about new ways to look at data, and new technologies.
+Be sure to

+## Build Mentoring into the Community Structure

+We aim to empower learners to help teach themselves and others.
+Even if you're not an expert, we still want you to teach.
+From our community, we try to find other members who can help support people with learning.
+We also ask community members to TA (be teaching assistants) at workshops to make them fun and accessible.

 ## Community Building Guides